clenk/challenges/challenges/THE BOX/README.md

 * Graceful degradation is completely ok for unsupported browser features

 ### Bonus Points
-* If you can "rock star" this and add creative flare / code, we'll notice (and encourage it)
+* If you can "rock star" this and add creative flare / code, we'll notice (and encourage it).